 Everything in a photograph must serve the main purpose of the image – to represent a story or a moment in time.
 These elements are often referred to as The Elements Of Art In Photography.

-Sometime, photographers spend so much time worrying about getting the perfect shot that they forget about the rest of the elements that make an image aesthetically pleasing.
+Sometimes, photographers spend so much time worrying about getting the perfect shot that they forget about the rest of the elements that make an image aesthetically pleasing.
 Don’t be one of those people who jump right into editing without thinking about how you want your photo to look.

-Line: Lines can be both horizontal and vertical.
+Lines can be both horizontal and vertical.
 They can be hard or soft and they can also lead your eye into the frame or out.

-Use lines to separate areas, create depth and draw attention to specific parts of your image.
+Use lines to separate areas, create depth, and draw attention to specific parts of your image.
 The most important parts of your image should have stronger lines than less important parts.

-Types of lines: Horizontal lines – Follow natural lines, such as horizon lines, door frames, windows etc. Vertical lines – Create depth by dividing the frame from top to bottom or side to side.
+Create depth by dividing the frame from top to bottom or side to side.

 Photography Art Movements